malvo06/Recsys-arXiv/README.md

 ### Models
 <h3><a href="Memory Based Collaborative Filtering.ipynb">Memory Based Collaborative Filtering </a></h3>
 This notebook has the full model and can be used to find similar papers and users.
 The model is based on td-idf vectorization and cosine similarity.
 Then the results are analyzed for the most relavent authors.

+<h4><a href="Memory Based Collaborative Filtering with Evaluation.ipynb">Evalutaion of Model</a></h3>
+This notebook goes into detail on how the model was evaluated.